 - Donate during the Poppy Campaign – During the Poppy Campaign, volunteers can be found an almost any street in Canada, while the official Poppy Campaign donation box can be found in stores across the country.
 Grab a poppy, pin it on, and drop in a dollar or two – everything helps.

 - Donate at your local Legion Branch – If you’re looking to make a more direct donation, you can visit any branch of the Royal Canadian Legion and make your contribution in person.
-Find your local branch on our website.
+Find your local branch online.

 - Donate to National Poppy Trust Fund – The Royal Canadian Legion Dominion Command accepts donations year round through cash, money order or cheque payable to the Dominion Command Poppy Trust Fund.
 You can send your donations to: